lena-hinrichsen/StabiHacks-Hacks/README.md

 # StabiHacks

-Fork of https://github.com/elektrobohemian/StabiHacks with a few adjustments plus object/text analysis
+Fork of https://github.com/elektrobohemian/StabiHacks with a few adjustments plus object/text analysis.
+Originally developed for a master's thesis (2021).

 Various utilities to deal with metadata and content provided by the Berlin State Library/Staatsbibliothek zu Berlin